 What Is Assisted Reproductive Technology?

 The procedure or treatment that involves handling a woman’s eggs and a man’s sperm to make embryos is known as assisted reproductive technology (ART).
 Any couple who has trouble conceiving a child naturally can look towards assisted conception to help them.
 As science advances, the chances of success also increase.

 There are many factors that contribute to the difficulty in conceiving a child.
 Here are the three main reasons for assisted conceptions:

-- Ovulation and egg quality: Under this category are women who have polycystic ovaries, poor egg quality, irregular ovulation, or failure to ovulate due to hormonal imbalances.
-These problems are often age-related and affect women especially above the age of 37.
+- Ovulation and egg quality: Under this category are women who have polycystic ovaries, poor egg number and quality, irregular ovulation, or failure to ovulate due to hormonal imbalances.
+These problems are often age-related and affect women especially those above the age of 35.

-Blocked fallopian tubes: You could have blocked fallopian tubes due to a previous infection, endometriosis, scar tissue, adhesions, or Fimbria which is damage to the ends of the tubes.
-Since the egg cannot reach the uterus, the sperm cannot get to the egg and fertilise it.
+- Blocked fallopian tubes: A woman could have blocked fallopian tubes due to a previous infection, endometriosis, scar tissue or adhesions that can damage the tubes.
+Since the egg cannot enter the tube, the sperm cannot get to the egg and fertilise it.

-- Male factor problems: In men, there could be several ways that could affect the fertility.
-Low sperm count, poor sperm quality, poor sperm motility, semen deficiency or a blocked epididymis are some of the reasons.
+- Male factor problems: In men, there could be several factors that could affect fertility.
+Low sperm count, poor sperm quality, poor sperm motility, no sperm or blockages that prevent the delivery of sperm are some of the reasons.

 Other reasons to opt for assisted conception include pelvic inflammatory disease, endometriosis, and other unexplained conditions.